My 7 Fraud Predictions for 2024

 5. The Shift Away from Guest Checkouts

 In the coming year, most retailers should consider whether the guest checkout option is worth the hassle.
 Its convenience is clear, but so is the fraud risk it invites.
+It is crucial to distinguish legitimate transactions from fraudulent ones to ensure a secure shopping experience.
 Guest checkouts remove the friction for first-time users but also mean an e-commerce platform or marketplace has no data about that customer (unlike registered users).
 Most likely, there’s a balance to be made, where the first checkout is as a guest checkout, however, the next ones have to be done via an account.

 Passive detection will be the game-changer; analyzing user behavior, device usage and other available data without adding friction to the customer experience means guest checkouts can still work with less fraud.

-6. E-Commerce consolidates bot detection with fraud risk
+6. E-Commerce consolidates bot detection with fraud detection

 E-commerce platforms and marketplaces often have bi-furcated cyber security risks to before the transaction and during.
 Before the transaction, the focus is on bots and the use of painful processes like reCAPTCHA, while during the transaction, it focuses on card or other fraud vectors.